swift-server/swift-aws-lambda-runtime/Examples/APIGateway+LambdaAuthorizer/README.md

-# API Gateway
+# Lambda Authorizer with API Gateway

 This is an example of a Lambda Authorizer function.
-There are two Lambda function in this example.
+There are two Lambda functions in this example.
 The first one is the authorizer function.
 The second one is the business function.
-The business function is exposed throigh a REST API using the API Gateway.
-The API Gateway is configured to use the authorizer function to authorize the requests.
+The business function is exposed through a REST API using the API Gateway.
+The API Gateway is configured to use the authorizer function to implement a custom logic to authorize the requests.

+>![NOTE]
+> If your application is protected by JWT tokens, it's recommended to use [the native JWT authorizer provided by the API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html).
+The Lambda authorizer is useful when you need to implement a custom authorization logic.
+See the [OAuth 2.0/JWT authorizer example for AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-controlling-access-to-apis-oauth2-authorizer.html) to learn how to use the native JWT authorizer with SAM.

 ## Code